Kids at the Dance

 Also, the music has a natural arc to it that puts us in a restful and dreamy place at the end.
 It could be good for getting in a sleepy zone!

-Kids bring a little chaos to the space.
+Kids can bring a little chaos to the space.
 Some extra unpredictability, and that is awesome.
 Almost always it is more joy, love, or insight.

 Occasionally it is more disruption.
 It is so good for us to learn to allow the unexpected, the unpredictable, and the maybe uncomfortable into our lives.